billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 In Cloudflare, back in our DNS management, we're going to add two records.

 The first one is an "**A**" record, with the name of "**www**", and the value of `192.0.2.1`.
-This is saying we are creating an ALIAS record that uses the `www` subdomain and we are pointing to a dummy IPv4 address.
+This is saying we are creating an ALIAS record that uses the `www` subdomain, and we are pointing to a dummy IPv4 address.

 The dummy IPv4 address is insignificant since Cloudflare will redirect all traffic before reaching the IP address.

 ![entering dns record for ipv4](../../../public/images/blog/self-hosting/cloudflare-redirect-ipv4.png)

-And now we'll create the IPv6 version with another "**AAAA**" with the name same name but this time the IPv6 address is `100::`
+Now we'll create the IPv6 version with another "**AAAA**" with the name same name but this time the IPv6 address is `100::`

 ![entering dns record for ipv6](../../../public/images/blog/self-hosting/cloudflare-redirect-ipv6.png)